VTEvent

 Hidden SSID

-If so, the customer will need to type in the SSID exactly correct,
+Because the SSID is hidden, the customer will need to type in the SSID exactly

 There is no punctuation or any unexpected characters.